wp-plugins/wp-lister-for-ebay/readme.txt

 2. Profile Editor

 == Changelog ==
+= 2.0.9.14 =
+* fixed possible layout issue caused by 3rd party CSS
+* fixed VAT tax rate not sent when B2B option is enabled

+= 2.0.9.13 =
+* fixed possible PHP warning during checkout (if no items to revise on eBay and PHP warnings are shown to the browser)
+* fixed warning: For multiple-variation listings, GTIN values are specified at the variation level.
+(21919420)
+* fixed update interval message on bottom of eBay messages page
+* hide eBay meta boxes on edit product page if current user is not allowed to manage eBay listings
+* improved category settings page (improved labelling and added second button to save settings on top of the page)
+* added B2B only profile option
+* added UK Mail shipping provider
+* added norwegian language files

 = 2.0.9.12 =
 * added the value NONE to the Exclude Locations profile option - and improved tooltip and layout
 * added Deutsche Post shipping provider